+Epic – Product Backlog Prioritization

+<To Be Added>

-Epic – Indicating Go-Live commitment
+Epic – Indicating Go-Live commitment in Release Backlog

 Per the ASP Portfolio Management Prioritization process, based on Release Team capacity and executive sponsor product backlog prioritization, a list of Epics are committed to GO-LIVE during a Release Cycle.
 That list of Epics and their associated User Stories are moved from the Product Backlog to the Release Release backlog for the specified Release Cycle.